The

 of English territory (that was about 11 countries including Scandinavian countries

-like Norway who wanted Canada) could go to war with the English.
+like Norway who wanted a part of Canada) could go to war with the English.

 They would all leap into the fray like in WWI only this time they would